MeikeMertsch/AdventOfCode/README.md

-# Advent-of-Code-2018
+# Advent-of-Code
-Solutions for Advent of Code 2018 https://adventofcode.com/2018
+My solutions for Advent of Code https://adventofcode.com

+Not all of them are good.
+Some of them are ugly.
+I learned a lot though!